cr3eperall/dynisland-modules/music-module/README.md

 - `cava_visualizer_script`: Path to the cava script, you can copy [cava-config](cava-config) to `~/.config/dynisland/scripts` and set this to `cava -p ~/.config/dynisland/scripts/cava-config | awk '{print substr($0, 1, length($0)-1); fflush()}'`

+- `use_fallback_player`: If the preferred player is not available, use the next available player, if it's set to `false`, it will remove the widget if the preferred one is not available. (if the preferred player is `""`, this will be ignored)

 ### Multiple widgets definitions

 - `windows`: A map of window names to vector of configuration.